ur-whitelab/hoomd-tf/sphinx-docs/source/index.rst

 HOOMD-TF
 ========

+This plugin enables the use of TensorFlow in a HOOMD-blue simulation.
+You can use it to compute forces, or other quantities, like collective variables, and do machine learning.

 .. toctree::
    :maxdepth: 3
-   :caption: This plugin enables the use of TensorFlow in a
-             HOOMD-blue simulation.
-You can use it to compute forces, or other quantities, like collective variables, and do machine learning.
+   :caption: Table of Contents

    quickstart
    installation
    building_the_graph